 Hello, ladies and gentlemen and doggies.
-This is The Daily Bone, and I am your humble doggie host, Chester L. W. Stephens, chairman of the Squeaky Party.
+This is The Daily Bone, and I am your humble doggie host, Chester L. W. Spaniel, chairman of the Squeaky Party.
 We believe squeaky toys will save the world!

 You know, I think the humans like being under stress.
 I would think going to work, driving through rush-hour traffic, cooking, cleaning and shopping for food is enough excitement for any one person.
 But it seems they spend the rest of their time watching television.
 In fact, the first thing they do in the morning is turn on the television and watch the news.
 This is filled with horrifying stories of the North Koreans planning to nuke the world, the financial disaster our country is in, and the sixteen trillion dollar debt.
 This week there has been wall to wall coverage of that terrible bombing.
 Then there are fires, floods, earthquakes, storms, bank collapses, and, of course, the infamous and ever popular Sequester.
 With all this in mind, they then rush off to work where they battle the forces of chaos all day.
 When they come home, they watch more TV news.
 This is followed by programs about detectives solving heinous crimes, or tension-filled contests where the winner is only announced after at least ten commercials.
 If they don’t have enough of this to create stress, they tune into shows about monsters, like vampires, zombies, and aliens that attack people, destroy cities, and even have their own teenage identity crisis problems.
 Even programs about cute little penguins or monkeys will have that final pinch about global warming and climate change for you to worry about.